abdulajet/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/starter-project/kotlin.md

 - **login** - responsible for logging the user
 - **main** - allows to start a call and listens for incoming call
-- **onCall** - displayed during ongoing call, allows to end current call
+- **on call** - displayed during ongoing call, allows to end current call

 ## Project internal structure